“A large rodent” with “webbed feet” and “beautiful fur“. This is how the dictionary presents the subject of our new post.w

 At first glance, one is a bit surprised by the austere interface.
 Here, no flashy colours that jump out at you, or big buttons to catch your eye.

 How does it work?
-You add a row, which contains one or more columns.
+You add a row, which contains one to 6 columns.
 Then, you drag the modules of your choice (text, button, video, HTML, etc.) into the container(s).
 You can easily change the size of the modules by resizing them in real time.

 Simple and efficient.
 If needed, the documentation is very complete.

 An Outline Panel to view the structure of your page layout

 To help you build your page, Beaver Builder offers an “Outline Panel” (all versions of Beaver Builder have this update).